MissionalDigerati/joshua_project_api/README.md

 License
 -------
-This script is created by Johnathan Pulos and is under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).
+This script is created by Missional Digerati and is under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).